samsuh/2025-learnings/README.md

 7/7 and 7/8 - completely lost these days.

-7/10 - goal: either get the ownerApprove and adminApprove implemented or switch gears and work on something else.
-Feeling stuck and unproductive on this. motivation lacking.
+7/9 - goal: either get the ownerApprove and adminApprove implemented or switch gears and work on something else.
+Feeling stuck and unproductive on this. motivation lacking. pretty disheartened by things not going my way.